 my priorities

 • Recent growth has amplified our city’s traffic.
-I’ll advocate for roundabouts and adaptive signals to clear roads quickly.
+I’ll advocate for roundabouts and adaptive signals to clear roads.

-• I’ll champion elevated enforcement of laws against speeding and red light violations.
+• I’ll champion elevated enforcement of speeding and red light laws.

 streamlining traffic

-• I favor renovating Toyota Field to meet league standards using reserve funds (estimated cost: $4M to $7M) rather than adding debt ($30M); that approach would maximize Madison’s flexibility to address other demands.
+• I favor renovating Toyota Field to league standards using reserve funds (less than $8M) rather than adding debt (at least $20M).

-• Future bonds should be considered carefully in light of existing commitments.
-Before decisions are made, I believe economic cases for large-scale projects ought to be shared clearly with the public.
+• Before decisions are made on large-scale projects, I believe the economic case for each ought to be shared clearly with the public.

-• I plan to host at least one town hall before each council meeting to solicit feedback on the agenda.
+• I plan to host a town hall before each council meeting to solicit feedback on the agenda.
 I’ll also update constituents weekly via email, the city’s website, and Facebook.

-• To enhance community engagement, I’ll encourage Madison’s boards and committees to keep their minutes and upcoming events current.
+• To enhance understanding and engagement, I’ll encourage Madison’s boards and committees to keep their minutes up to date and calendars current.

-• Since I’m wholly committed to advancing residents’ interests, I decline contributions from businesses, special interest groups, and political action committees.
+• Since I’m wholly committed to advancing residents’ goals, I decline all contributions from developers, special interest groups, and political action committees.

 engaging the community